hereismari/tensorflow-workshop/code_samples/RNN/colorbot/README.md

 name given a color.

-The pre-trained model available at pretrained folder was trained on [this dataset (MISSING LINK)]() which was generated from [@andrewortman](https://github.com/andrewortman/colorbot/).
+The pre-trained model available at pretrained folder was trained on [this dataset (MISSING LINK)]() which was preprocessed by [@andrewortman](https://github.com/andrewortman/colorbot/).

 ## About the model